 - Opportunities to work part time, particularly when returning to work after the birth of a child

-- Mums who return to work part time can request to have their full-time position preserved until their child's second birthday
+- Mums who return to work part time can request to have their full-time position preserved until their child's fifth birthday

 - Flexible work patterns

 - Nine day fortnight in most operational areas